STrikeNone/Data-Science-/index.md

 [Random Forest with GridSearchCV](https://github.com/STrikeNone/DSAI/blob/main/DecisionTree%20Challenge.ipynb) My first attempt at using GridSearchCV to try to identify the best features and hyperparameters to use

 [Full Exploratory Data Analysis](https://github.com/STrikeNone/DSAI/blob/main/EDA_Assignment.ipynb) Full EDA on a Dataset for Students with abit of Machine Learning

+[Movie Recommender](https://github.com/STrikeNone/DSAI/blob/main/CZ1016_PuahYiHao_TohYongLi_WongYingXuan.ipynb) This is a full project i worked on with 2 other people for our CZ1016 Introduction to Data Science module.
+It is a movie recommender for Golden Village Singapore.
+We first did Data Handling/Cleaning, EDA and then applied Collaborative and Content Filtering.
+Certainly an eye opening project for me.